live performance sydney

 An exceptional opportunity exists for a young singer to further their abilities as an opera singer.

-The Taryn Fiebig Scholar is a professional development program established by Pinchgut Opera in honour of the late Taryn Fiebig.
-The Scholar will be mentored by artistic director Erin Helyard and will engage in coaching sessions with directors, language coaches, and principal singers associated with the company.
+The Taryn Fiebig Scholar Program is a two year professional development program established by Pinchgut Opera in honour of the late Taryn Fiebig.
+The Scholar will be mentored by Artistic Director Erin Helyard and will engage in coaching sessions with directors, language coaches, and principal singers associated with the company.
 Additional performance opportunities will exist within Pinchgut Opera’s annual subscription series of operas and concerts.
-Singers will be expected to either be resident in Sydney for the duration for the scholarship or alternatively make their own arrangements to be in Sydney for the specific activities related to the development programme.
+Singers will be expected to either be resident in Sydney for the duration for the scholarship or alternatively make their own arrangements to be in Sydney for the specific activities related to the development program.

 The program is designed for vocalists who have a natural affinity and appreciation for music of the seventeenth and eighteenth centuries.
 Applicants are expected to have already had some professional experience, and should provide evidence of such on their CV.